RicRicci22/dncs-lab/README.md

 192.168.251.0   0.0.0.0         255.255.255.252 U         0 0          0 eth2
 192.168.252.0   192.168.251.2   255.255.255.252 UG        0 0          0 eth2
 ```
 This table is a lot informative!
 This table is automatically compiled by the ospf protocol.
 We can see that to the subnets directly connected the protocol assigned the default gateway.
 We think that this means to the router that they are directly connected and so the packets can be delivered without other gateways in between.
 The only subnet not connected (the subnet of host-2-c) has a route in the table, that points to the interface eth2, and has an ip gateway that is the ip of the eth2 interface on router-2!
 That's all.
-Ah, we can see that we have two eth1 interfaces; that are in our opinion fictitious, in fact Ethernet 1 is a trunk link, so that means that packets on this link must be tagged.
   - Output of the command **ifconfig** on router-1:
  ```
  eth0      Link encap:Ethernet  HWaddr 08:00:27:20:c5:44